17dlongo/Team100LiDAR/README.md

 # Team100LiDAR
-CNN built to identify field obsticles using 2D LiDAR sensor.
+CNN built to identify field obsticles using a 2D LiDAR sensor.